pippinbarr/cart253/topics/instructions/basic-drawing.md

 ```

 Remember to look at the result in your browser by clicking on the "Go Live" button.
 You should see a square canvas with a grey background.

+Feel free to change the numbers to see what happens.

 ## Draw a circle